Kilroy Realty Portfolio

 SUSTAINABILITY: WELL Gold (ASAP), LEED Platinum (BuroHappold)

-SECTOR: Commercial Office, Laboratory, Co-Work
+MARKET SECTOR: Commercial Office, Laboratory, Co-Work

 LOCATION: Downtown Los Angeles (Arts District), CA, USA